Amelia Earhart: Other

 The Amelia Earhart Commemorative Stamp (8¢ airmail postage) was issued in 1963 by the United States Postmaster-General.

+A statue of Earhart by Ernest Shelton was erected circa 1971 in Los Angeles, California.

 Earhart was inducted into the Motorsports Hall of Fame of America in 1992.

 A full-sized bronze statue of Earhart was placed at the Spirit of Flight Center in Lafayette, Colorado, in 2008.
-A statue by Ernest Shelton was erected circa 1971 in Los Angeles, California.

-A small section of Earhart's Lockheed Electra starboard engine nacelle that was recovered following the March 1937 Hawaii crash has been confirmed as authentic and is now regarded as a control piece that will help authenticate possible future discoveries.